Openreach provides the vital infrastructure that is the foundation of the UK’s vibrant internet economy.

-Openreach is responsible for providing services over the local loop (sometimes known as the local access network or the last mile).
-This is made up of the copper and fibre connections between our exchanges, and homes and businesses.
-We also offer backhaul products to connect exchanges to communication providers’ networks.
+We are responsible for providing services over the local loop or local access network, sometimes referred to as ‘the last mile’.
+This consists of the copper and fibre connections between our exchanges and homes and businesses.

 For more information, visit the Openreach website.